NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-01-[5]New Estimator for Analyzing Functional Snippets(SNPT).md

 ---

 ## Introduction
-- We are concerned with the estimation of the average and covariance functions for functional snippets, which are brief portions of functions that may be observed sporadically within a specific subinterval considerably shorter than the entire study period.
+- The studies are concerned with the estimation of the average and covariance functions for functional snippets, which are brief portions of functions that may be observed sporadically within a specific subinterval considerably shorter than the entire study period.
 Estimating the covariance function for these functional snippets presents a challenge because information about the distant, off-diagonal portions of the covariance structure is entirely absent.

 ## Definition of Functional Snippets Data